xspoilt-dev/codeport/README.md

-Based on the content of `codeport.go`, here is a draft of the README.md file:

 # CodePort

 CodePort is a CLI tool for sharing and downloading code snippets.
 It allows users to upload code files to a server and retrieve them using a unique ID.